wlockwood/BlurDetection2/README.md

 # display blur-map image
 python process.py -i input_directory/ -d

+# move images into subfolders based on their evaluation
+python process.py -i input_directory -m
 ```
 The saved json file has information on how blurry an image is, the higher the value, the less blurry the image.